-Every three years or so, the city of Ghent here in Belgium organizes the Ghent Light Festival.
-In 2018, this Ghent winter festival will take place from January 31 until February 4.
-Because there’s no point in hearing about it when the festival’s already passed, I wanted to share my experience attending the 2015 edition and give you the necessary information to visit in 2021.
+Because there's no point in hearing about it when the festival's already passed, I wanted to share my experience attending a previous edition and give you the necessary information to visit in 2021.
 I'll update this post as information about the 2021 edition is released.

 The Ghent Light Festival Route